HeatherFlux/CCC_HAB_GARDEN/README.md

 - Soil Moisture Sensor
 - Pushing Box Account or your prefered API

+### Steps
+- Set up pushing box account
+- Set up google scripts access
+- Build the sensor
+- Customize the Google script files for your API
+- Customize the Arduino code for your API

 ##To Do
 Expand to use with wifi breakout